 - What If My Seatmate's Music is Too Loud?

 - Can I Chat with Fellow Riders If I Whisper?

 - Can the Conductor Turn Off His Radio When in the Quiet Car?

 - What Should I do If a Fellow Rider Continues to Cough or Sneeze?

 Items which do not cause safety hazards or inconvenience to other passengers are permitted.
 For oversized bags, please check with the conductor on your train to find the best possible storage space available.

 VRE disclaims all liability for carry-on baggage, including special items, even if VRE personnel have handled or assisted in loading or unloading the baggage.

-*VRE is currently accepting full-size bicycles on all trains.
-VRE will continue to accept full-size bikes on all trains until ridership rises to a point where it no longer is feasible.
-Just check in with the conductor when boarding, then secure your bicycle to the south end bench seats using a bungee cord attached to the seat frame eyelet.
-Please remember passengers are not permitted to ride bicycles on the platforms or trains.*
+Full-size and collapsible bicycles are allowed on all trains.
+Check with the conductor when boarding, then secure your full-size bicycle to the south end bench seats using a bungee cord attached to the seat frame eyelet.
+Please remember passengers are not permitted to ride bicycles on the platforms or trains.